Are you an active traveller looking for fun things to do in Amsterdam?

 You will start the journey with a welcome drink as you prepare yourself for this adventure.

-Learn more about each city with background information given on the tour, as you dine on freshly-prepared meals while enjoying the sights of the Dutch countryside.
+In addition, you will dine on freshly-prepared meals while enjoying the sights of the Dutch countryside.

 You will board the train at 7:00 pm, and the tour will last for 2.5 hours.